 Best Time to Visit:

-Since it is an indoor attraction and has no connection with the nature, the place is at the prime beauty throughout the year.
-However, it is pleasant to visit Jaipur during winter season to avoid the hot climate.
-The winter starts by October and ends by February.
+Since it is an indoor attraction and has no connection with nature, the place is at its prime beauty throughout the year.
+However, it is pleasant to visit Jaipur during the winter season to avoid the hot weather.
+Winter starts in October and ends in February.

-You can explore Jantar Mantar in a luxury way through the Maharaja Express Train, which is the world’s leading luxury train.
+You can luxuriously explore Jantar Mantar through the Maharaja Express Train, which is the world’s leading luxury train.

 Suggested Itinerary: Check out the Treasures of India